panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 # Acknowledgments

+Initial material for {{ST2}} on ST2 was provided by Gorry Fairhurst.

 Initial material for {{IntServ}} on IntServ was provided by Ron Bonica.

 Initial material for {{Quick-Start}} on Quick-Start TCP was provided by Michael Scharf.

+Initial material for {{Source-Quench}} on ICMP Source Quench was provided by Gorry Fairhurst.

 Initial material for {{TRIGTRAN}} on Triggers for Transport (TRIGTRAN) was provided by Spencer Dawkins.